Go to Sleep

-"Go to Sleep" is a song by the English rock band Radiohead, released as the second single from their sixth studio album Hail to the Thief (2003) on 18 August 2003.
-It reached number two on the Canadian Singles Chart, number nine on the Italian Singles Chart, and number 12 on the UK Singles Chart.
+"Go to Sleep" is a song by the English rock band Radiohead, released as the second single from their sixth studio album, Hail to the Thief (2003) on 18 August 2003.
+It reached number two in Canada, number nine in Italy and number 12 in the UK.

 Composition

-"Go to Sleep" is composed in alternating bars of 4/4 and 6/4.
+The first part of "Go to Sleep" is composed in alternating bars of 4/4 and 12/8.
 It features a processed "stuttering" guitar sound created by Jonny Greenwood.
 Radiohead released a live version, recorded in Osaka, for the War Child charity in 2004.

 Music video

 A CGI animated music video was released for "Go to Sleep", directed by Alex Rutterford.
 It depicts the singer, Thom Yorke, sitting in a park while people in business suits walk by rapidly.
-The classical buildings spontaneously crumble and reassemble themselves in modern in style.
+The classical buildings spontaneously crumble and reassemble themselves in modern style.

+Release

+"Go to Sleep" was released as the second single from Radiohead's sixth studio album, Hail to the Thief (2003) on 18 August 2003.
+In 2023, Rolling Stone said it was not an appropriate choice of single but that EMI had wanted to "retrench Radiohead as a big rock band" to compete with acts such as Coldplay and Muse.
+A live version was released on the 2025 album Hail to the Thief (Live Recordings 2003–2009).